-Easy-to-read medicine information about oseltamivir – what it is, how to take it safely and possible side effects.
-Oseltamivir is commonly called Tamiflu.
+Oseltamivir is used to treat infections caused by viruses.
+Find out how to take it safely and possible side effects.
+Oseltamivir is also called Tamiflu.

 |Type of medicine||Also called|

 Oseltamivir is used to treat and prevent symptoms caused by the influenza (flu) virus.
 It works by stopping the influenza virus from multiplying in your body and reduces the symptoms of the flu.
 It also reduces the risk of other problems that can sometimes occur alongside flu, such as pneumonia.
 In New Zealand, oseltamivir is only funded for some people in hospital with a weakened immune system who are at higher risk of getting the complications of the flu.
 Others will need to pay the full cost.
 It is not free on prescription.
 Oseltamivir is available as capsules or a liquid suspension.

 To treat influenza